Free Will in Ancient Thought

 • Explain how Frede understands the Tripartite Theory of the Soul in Plato and Aristotle.
 Be sure to explain what Frede means when he says that for Plato and Aristotle, "reason is not made to appear in two roles, first as presenting its own case and then as adjudicating the conflict by making a decision or choice" (A Free Will, 23).

-• Explain why Frede thinks Aristotle does not have a notion of the will.
+• Explain why Frede thinks Aristotle does not have a notion of a will.

 Prompts for Unit 3

-• Explain why Frede thinks that the early Stoics do not have a notion of the will.
+• Explain why Frede thinks that the early Stoics do not have a notion of a will.

-• Explain why Frede thinks that Epictetus does have a notion of the will.
+• Explain why Frede thinks that Epictetus does have a notion of a will.

 Prompts for Unit 4